College Student's Family Says He Was Murdered on Spring Break in Mexico — But Authorities Disagree

-Nearly two months after a 21-year-old American college football player was found dead while on spring break in Mexico, local authorities said he was not murdered as his family believes he was, multiple news outlets report.
+Nearly two months after a 21-year-old American college football player was found dead while on spring break in Mexico, local authorities said he was not murdered as his family believes he was, PEOPLE confirms.

-Andrew Dorogi, a senior running back studying economics at Amherst College in Massachusetts, died in mid-March after being found on train tracks in Mexico City, according to his obituary and the Boston Globe.
-(The exact date of his death is unclear: News outlets alternately report it as March 15 or March 16, with his obituary and Amherst stating it was the latter.)
+Andrew Dorogi, a senior studying economics at Amherst College in Massachusetts, died on March 15 after being found on train tracks in Mexico City, according a statement released by the Mexican government and obtained by PEOPLE.

-Mexican authorities said Dorogi died of electrocution, according to the Globe and The Republican newspaper.
+Mexican authorities said Dorogi died of electrocution, according to the the Boston Globe and The Republican newspaper.

 He was electrocuted after falling onto the tracks at the Camarones train station, ABC News reports, citing investigators.

-Dorogi had spent his vacation in Los Cabos, in western Mexico, before heading to Mexico City for a connecting flight to New York, Paulina Chavez Alonzo, a spokeswoman for the Mexican Embassy in Washington, D.C., told the Republican on May 7.
+Dorogi had spent his vacation in Los Cabos, in western Mexico, before heading to Mexico City for a connecting flight to New York, Paulina Chavez Alonzo, a spokeswoman for the Mexican Embassy in Washington, D.C., said in the statement to PEOPLE.

 “However, he never took the flight,” Alonzo said.
 “Instead, he exited the airport and asked for directions to the metro station, according to witnesses’ accounts and video footage.”
-(The Globe quotes an identical statement from Mexican authorities.)

 “The criminal investigation report confirms that the body did not had any signs of violence, physical aggression or defending wounds,” Alonzo said.
 “Therefore, a murder has been ruled out as cause of death.”